sandstorm-io/sandstorm/docs/administering/faq.md

 - **Docker users.** See the [Sandstorm recommendations for Docker](../install.md#option-6-using-sandstorm-within-docker) in our installation guide.

-- **Debian and Ubuntu users.** The Sandstorm install script uses a [Debian-specific sysctl](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=712870) to enable unprivileged user namespaces.
+- **Debian and Ubuntu users.** The Sandstorm install script can use a [Debian-specific sysctl](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=712870) to enable unprivileged user namespaces.
 If you are unable to set it on your system, please run these commands as root and/or upgrade your Linux kernel.

 ```bash
 # sysctl -w kernel.unprivileged_userns_clone=1
 # echo 'kernel.unprivileged_userns_clone = 1' >> /etc/sysctl.conf"
 ```

-- **RHEL and CentOS users.** CentOS/RHEL 7.2 ships a kernel that _may_ be able to support unprivileged usernamespaces.
+- **RHEL and CentOS users.** We suggest starting Sandstorm as root.
+If you must use the userns sandbox, note that CentOS/RHEL 7.2 ships a kernel that _may_ be able to support unprivileged usernamespaces.
 In our testing, further work is needed to properly enable Sandstorm to work within CentOS/RHEL 7.2.
 If you need help with this, please email [support@sandstorm.io.](mailto:support@sandstorm.io)

-- **OpenVZ users.** If you use an OpenVZ-based hosting provider, please ask your hosting provider to read our [installation documentation](../install.md) and this document.
+- **OpenVZ users.** If you use an OpenVZ-based hosting provider, please try to run Sandstorm as root.
+If that does not work, please ask your hosting provider to read our [installation documentation](../install.md) and this document.

 - **Grsecurity kernel users.** Grsecurity seems to block unprivileged user namespaces.
-Consider running Sandstorm without Grsecurity.
+Sandstorm should operate properly if you start it as root.
+If you need use Sandstorm with user namespaces, consider running Sandstorm without Grsecurity.
 You might be interested to see [Sandstorm's track record of successfully blocking exploitation of Linux kernel vulnerabilities.](../using/security-non-events.md#linux-kernel)

 - **Alpine Linux users.** Alpine Linux enables Grsecurity by default.
 See the previous item and